This page tells you about how you are protected when you take part in a clinical trial. There is information about

 It is slightly different if you are taking part in a phase 4 trial

 for a drug that is already licensed for treating cancer.

-There may not be specific extra insurance to cover use of the drug.
-It would have already been tested and found safe to use, so extra insurance is not necessary.
+There may not be specific extra insurance to cover the use of the drug.
+It would have already been tested and found safe to use.
+So extra insurance is not necessary.

 You would usually be covered by the insurance held by the doctor and hospital treating you.
 You can ask your doctor or research nurse about trial insurance if you are worried.

 Oxford Handbook of Clinical and Healthcare Research (1st edition)